The Aesthetics Of Activism: How Instagram Changed Protesting

 But according to cremebrulee, this is all par for the course and isn’t just limited to people seeking to participate in activism.
 “I think, in a sense, it's just an adaptation of how we consume media in general,” they said.
 “It’s just becoming more Instagram-ified.”

-That doesn’t make the platform any less valuable as a tool for organizers in our current political moment.
-“There’s always a mix of in-person and digital, which makes sense for the world we live in,” Palika Makam, a media activist and digital organizer told Refinery29.
-She added, “Narrative work, whether in-person organizing or in the digital space during COVID is really important.”
+That doesn’t make the platform any less valuable as a tool for organisers in our current political moment.
+“There’s always a mix of in-person and digital, which makes sense for the world we live in,” Palika Makam, a media activist and digital organiser told Refinery29.
+She added, “Narrative work, whether in-person organising or in the digital space during COVID is really important.”

 Advertisement